 What Percentage of Financial Advisors Are CFPs®?

 Did you know that only 29% of all financial advisors are CFP® professionals?
-Having the CFP® professional designation is the gold standard in the financial advisory community based on education, testing, experience, and ethical standards.
+The CFP® professional designation is the gold standard in the financial advisory community, based on education, testing, experience, and ethical standards.

 Examination - CFP® practitioners must pass a comprehensive two-day, 10-hour CFP® Certification Examination that tests their ability to apply their financial planning knowledge in an integrated format.
 Based on regularly updated research of what planners do, the CFP® Board’s exam covers the general principles of financial planning, insurance planning and risk management, employee benefits planning, investment planning, income tax planning, retirement planning, and estate planning.
-It is necessary for every CFP® certificant, once certified, to complete a re-certification every two years.
-Those seeking to maintain their certification must attain a minimum of 30 hours of continuing education in order to stay current with developments in the financial planning profession and to better serve their clients.
+Once certified, every CFP® certificant must complete recertification every two years.
+Those seeking to maintain their certification must complete a minimum of 30 hours of continuing education to stay current with developments in the financial planning profession and better serve their clients.
 Two of these hours must be spent studying the CFP® Board’s Code of Ethics and Professional Responsibility for Financial Planning Practice Standards.

-Experience - CFP® practitioners must have a minimum of three years experience working in the financial planning process prior to earning the CFP® mark.
+Experience - CFP® practitioners must have at least 3 years of experience in the financial planning process before earning the CFP® mark.
 As a result, CFP® practitioners have demonstrated a working knowledge of counseling skills in addition to their financial planning knowledge.

 Ethics - As a final step to certification, CFP® practitioners must pass an ethics review and agree to abide by the CFP® Board’s Financial Planning Practice Standards and a strict code of professional conduct, known as the CFP® Board’s Code of Ethics and Professional Responsibility.
 The Code of Ethics states that CFP® practitioners are to act with integrity, offering professional services that are objective and based on client needs.